 Sesuna & Tekle

-Sesuna and her husband Tekle fled Eritrea in 2009 to escape the harsh life of indefinite, mandatory military service, which has been described as national forced labor.
-Soldiers are paid poorly, don’t get leave, aren’t able to access education, and are often separated from their family.
+Sesuna and her husband Tekle fled Eritrea in 2009 to escape a harsh life of indefinite, mandatory military service, often described as national forced labor.

-Now, after arriving to Chicago just 2 years ago, Sesuna and Tekle have successfully built a life they could only dream of when they fled their home.
+Now, after just a few years living in Chicago, Sesuna and Tekle have successfully built a life they could only dream of when they fled Eritrea.
+They've also welcomed a baby girl who will grow up only knowing the opportunities life here has to offer – something they’ll never take for granted.

 Sesuna was glad to join her husband in supporting their family and even appreciated working through the night so she could spend the day with her daughter.
 She worked hard to do her job well and understand a new work culture.
 And after a few months, she knew she wanted to do even more for her family.